 "To see things in the seed." - Lao Tzu

-For a saturated silent experience, press pause on the player below while viewing teaser
+For a silent experience, press pause on the player above while viewing teaser

 Character Teaser - Meet...
 Mirabelle Persephone Steidelhauser

 Anais Nin created her own printing press... in her back yard.

 Any/all aid as your way of supporting me in following the path that I am being called to and that she so bravely mavericked (yes, Nin deserves this verb creation) for women is dearly & greatly appreciated at this time. +++ I am humbly Inspired and full of Joy to be able to share this story with you.
 In earnest, it had very little to do with me in its push of being told; I felt I was the certain faucet, the story is the water.